Coping with Depression

-Tip 4: Eat a healthy, mood-boosting diet
+Tip 4: Eat a healthy, depression-fighting diet

 What you eat has a direct impact on the way you feel.
 Reduce your intake of foods that can adversely affect your brain and mood, such as caffeine, alcohol, trans fats, and foods with high levels of chemical preservatives or hormones (such as certain meats).